Meta Vaux Warrick Fuller: Early life

-Dr. Fuller died in 1953.
-Warrick Fuller died on March 18, 1968, at Cardinal Cushing Hospital in Framingham, Massachusetts.

 Education

 Warrick's career as an artist began after one of her high-school projects was chosen to be included in the 1893 World's Columbian Exposition in Chicago.
 Based upon this work, she won a four-year scholarship to the Pennsylvania Museum and School of Industrial Art (now The University of the Arts College of Art and Design) in 1894, where her gift for sculpture emerged.
 In an act of independence and nonconformity as an up-and-coming woman artist, Warrick defied traditionally "feminine" themes by sculpting pieces influenced by the gruesome imagery found in the fin de siècle movement of the Symbolist era.
 At various times, she was a literary sculptor, at others a creator of portrait art - which she studied under Charles Grafly at the Pennsylvania Academy of the Fine Arts.
-Although she said that she could not specialize in African-American types, Fuller became one of the most effective chroniclers of the black experience within the United States.
+Although she said that she could not specialize in African-American types, Fuller became one of the most effective chroniclers of the Black experience within the United States.
 In 1898, she received her Pennsylvania Museum and School of Industrial Art diploma and teacher's certificate as well as a scholarship for an additional year of study.

-Upon graduation in 1899, Warrick traveled to Paris, France, where she studied with Raphaël Collin, working on sculpture and anatomy at the Académie Colarossi and drawing at the École des Beaux-Arts.
-Warrick had to deal with racial discrimination at the American Women's Club, where she was refused lodging although she had made reservations before arriving in the city.
+Upon graduation in 1899, Warrick traveled to Paris, where she studied with Raphaël Collin, working on sculpture and anatomy at the Académie Colarossi and drawing at the École des Beaux-Arts.
+Warrick had to deal with racial discrimination at the American Women's Club in Paris, where she was refused lodging although she had made reservations before arriving in the city.
 African-American painter Henry Ossawa Tanner, a family friend, found lodging for her and gave her community amongst his group of friends.

 Warrick's work grew stronger in Paris, where she studied until 1902.
 Influenced by the conceptual realism of Auguste Rodin, she became so adept at depicting the spirituality of human suffering that the French press named her "the delicate sculptor of horrors."
 In 1902, she became the protege of Rodin.
 Of her plaster sketch entitled Man Eating His Heart, Rodin remarked, "My child, you are a sculptor; you have the sense of form in your fingers."